Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 Vlad Stashevsky and Yuri Aizenshpis

-10. It is believed that it was Aizenshpis who brought the "blue lobby" to the Russian show business.
-Allegedly, at first, the cool ones brought their mistresses to the producer for the promotion, and then they began to bring lovers.
-"A term in prison could have influenced Aizenshpis's orientation," says Alexander Stefanovich, ex-husband Alla Pugacheva.
+10. It is believed that it was Aizenshpis who brought the “blue lobby” into Russian show business.
+Allegedly, at first the cool guys brought their mistresses to the producer to promote their mistresses, and then they started bringing their lovers too.
+“Spending time in prison could have influenced Aizenshpis’s orientation,” says Alexander Stefanovich, ex-husband Alla Pugacheva.

-11. Singer Dima Bilan, who conquered Eurovision, is the last and, probably, the most successful project of producer Aizenshpis.
+11. Singer Dima Bilan, who conquered Eurovision, is the latest and probably the most successful project of producer Aizenshpis.

 With Dima Bilan

-12. Was in civil marriage with Elena Kovrigina.
+12. Member of civil marriage with Elena Kovrigina.
 In 1993, the couple had a son, Mikhail.
-After the death of Yuri, Elena married the editor of a television program on the TNT channel, Leonid Gyune.
+After the death of Yuri, Elena married the editor of a television program on the TNT channel, Leonid Gune.

 Yuri Shmilevich with his son Misha

-13. Aizenshpis spoke rather dismissively about his own income, saying that he earns exactly as much as he needs to provide for his family and pay telephone conversations.
-True, in return for the stolen Volvo, he nevertheless acquired two other cars - a Pontiac Bonneville and a Ford Explorer.
+13. Aizenshpis spoke rather disparagingly about his own income, saying that he earns exactly enough to provide for his family and pay telephone conversations.
+True, in exchange for the stolen Volvo, he nevertheless acquired two other cars - a Pontiac Bonneville and a Ford Explorer.

 14. Yuri Aizenshpis died on September 20, 2005 from a myocardial infarction.
 He was buried near Moscow next to his parents at the Domodedovo cemetery.